NChandra03/testrep/README.md

+This is the repository for Zara Chandra for APPM 4600.
 This repository contains all files used for both labs and homeworks for Numerical Methods and Scientific Computing.
+Primarily, this contains to main folders, homework and labs